Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Environment and Agent modeling

-\paragraph{Collateral factor $C_i$} The collateral factor of lending pool $i$ determines the fraction of the user's supply value within that pool that can be borrowed against.
-For example, if the collateral factor of a lending pool A is 0.2 and B 0.8, and a user has 100 supply value within pool A and 50 within pool B, then the user can borrow up to 60 ($= 100 \times 0.2 + 50 \times 0.8$) worth of funds across all lending pools.
-Conventionally, the collateral factor of each lending pool is manually adjusted by the protocol team based on the underlying token's risk profile such as price volatility and level of centralization.
+\paragraph{Collateral factor $C_i$} The collateral factor $C_i \in [0,1)$ of a specific lending pool $i$ determines the fraction of a user's {\em supply value} in pool $i$ counted towards the user's total borrowable value.
+In other words, the user's total borrowable value is given by $\sum_i (V^S_i \cdot C_i)$.
+As a numerical example, consider $C_1 = 0.2$, $C_2 = 0.8$, $V^S_1 = \$100$, and $V^S_2 = \$50$; that is, the collateral factor for lending pool 1 is 0.2 and for pool 2 is 0.8, and the user has a {\em supply value} of \$100 in pool 1 and \$50 in pool 2.
+The user can therefore borrow up to \$60 ($ = \$100 \times 0.2 + \$50 \times 0.8 $) in total across all lending pools.

+Conventionally, the collateral factor associated with each lending pool is manually adjusted by the protocol team based on the underlying token's risk profile such as price volatility and level of centralization.
 The riskier an asset is deemed, the lower the collateral factor is set to be.
 A higher collateral factor means a higher borrowing capacity, and hence a higher liquidity risk.
-Therefore, the collateral factor positively influences a pool's attractiveness for borrow , and negatively influences its attractiveness for supply.
+Therefore, the collateral factor positively influences a pool's {\em attractiveness for borrow}, and negatively influences its {\em attractiveness for supply}.

 \paragraph{Supply interest rate $R^S_i$} The supply interest rate of lending pool $i$ is the interest rate that the lending pool pays to the user for supplying funds.
-A higher supply interest rate means a higher increasing speed for supply tokens due to interest accrual.
-The supply interest rate is set such that, at each step, the supply interest to be accrued can be fully covered by the borrow interest to be accrued with some spread $\Delta \in (0,1)$:
+A higher supply interest rate means a higher proliferating speed for supply tokens due to interest accrual.
+The supply interest rate is set such that, at each step, the supply interest to be accrued can be fully covered by the borrow interest to be accrued with some spread $\varsigma \in (0,1)$, i.e. $ R^S_i = R^B_i \cdot U_i \cdot (1- \varsigma) $.

-\paragraph{Borrow interest rate $R^B_i$} The borrow interest rate of lending pool $i$ is the interest rate that the user pays to the lending pool for borrowing funds.
-A higher borrow interest rate means a higher increasing speed for borrow tokens due to interest accrual.
-The borrow interest rate is set according to a pre-defined interest rate model, which in our environment, is set to be:
+\paragraph{Borrow interest rate $R^B_i$} The borrow interest rate of the lending pool $i$ is the interest rate that the user pays to the lending pool for borrowing funds.
+A higher borrow interest rate means a higher increasing speed for borrowing tokens due to interest accrual.
+The borrow interest rate is set according to a pre-defined interest rate model, which in our environment, is set to be $ R_i^B = \frac{1}{b \cdot (1- U_i)} $, where $b>0$.